plctlab/plct-gem5/src/cpu/vector_engine/README.md

 The model is based on the Working draft of the proposed RISC-V V vector extension.
 Stable release, v0.7.1 : https://github.com/riscv/riscv-v-spec

+If you use this software or a modified version of it for your research, please cite the paper: Cristóbal Ramirez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
+2020.
+A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures.
+ACM Trans.
+Archit.
+Code Optim.
+17, 4, Article 38 (October 2020), 29 pages. https://doi.org/10.1145/3422667

 ### Vectorized Benchmark Suite:

 To help evaluate these architectures, we developed a novel Vectorized Benchmark Suite which